jvallera/participation-collaboration-mozillaclubs/README.md

 ## Contributing

-Thanks for your interest in contributing to [PROJECT]!
+Thanks for your interest in contributing to this project!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines